THE ART OF LIGHTNESS

 Many years ago when my teaching efficiency was probably less than a quarter of what it is now, Jean, our Chief Instructor in Canada, told me that she had such wonderful benefits in a course that she thought the next course could not be better.
 But when she took the same course repeated the next time, she found it even better than her expectation.

-Just before she took the same course the third time, she said to herself that the course be better but the difference could not be great.
+Just before she took the same course the third time, she said to herself that the course could be better but the difference could not be great.
 She was pleasantly surprised that it was better beyond comparison.
 It must be the climax, she thought.
-It could be better any more.
+It could not be better any more.
 But when she took the same course again, she found herself blown away.

 An important reason why I could improve my teaching methodology is because I teach many classes, which give me a lot of opportunities to improve my teaching.
 I teach more than 100 classes a year, compared to about 2 or 3 classes other masters teach.
 For most masters who teach the orthodox way, their students follow them throughout the year every year.